Efficient Data-Driven Optimization with Noisy Data: Introduction

-The most obvious application of this class of learning problems is perhaps density estimation \cite{silverman1986density}.
-Depending on whether the family $\mc P$ is the entire probability simplex $\mc P(\Xi)$ over $\Xi$ or merely a parametrized subset such methods can be classified as nonparametric or parametric, respectively.
-That is not to say that all machine learning problems with the data observation model (\ref{eq:noiseless-observations}) are density estimation problems in disguise.
-Often, one is not interested in the probability measure $P$ \textit{per se} but rather only a certain aspect.
-In predictive problems, in which the data consists of both dependent and independent variables, typically only the conditional expectation of the dependent variable given the independent variables is of interest.
-In prescriptive problems, which are here the problems of primary interest, the problem of immediate concern is to find an $0<\epsilon$-suboptimal \footnote{Here $\arg_\epsilon \inf_{z\in Z}\, \E{P}{\ell(z, \xi)}$ with $\epsilon>0$ corresponds to the set $\set{z\in Z}{\E{P}{\ell(z, \xi)} < \inf_{z\in Z} \E{P}{\ell(z, \xi)}+ \epsilon }$.} solution to a stochastic optimization problem, i.e.,

-A wide spectrum of decision problems can be cast as instances of~\eqref{eq:sop}.
+A wide spectrum of decision problems can be cast as instances of problem ~\eqref{eq:sop}.
 Shapiro et al.\ \cite{shapiro2014lectures} point out, that~\eqref{eq:sop} can be viewed as the first stage of a two-stage stochastic program, where the loss function $\ell:Z\times \Xi\to\Re$ embodies the optimal value of a subordinate second-stage problem.
 Alternatively, problem~\eqref{eq:sop} may also be interpreted as a generic learning problem in the spirit of statistical learning theory.

-Rather than learning the unknown probability measure $P$, the primary objective in data-driven decision-making is to learn the cost function and perhaps even better an $\epsilon$-suboptimal decision to (\ref{eq:sop}) directly from data.
+In practice, however, the distribution $P$ which describes the uncertain parameter $\xi$ is not known.
+The stochastic optimization community has in recent years focused on making decisions directly based on a finite collection of independent data observations

+instead.
+In this paper we will denote this observational model, considered by the overwhelming majority of the literature on data-driven decisions, described in Equation (\ref{eq:noiseless-observations}) as \textit{noiseless}.
+That is, the decision maker has access to uncorrupted independent samples from the probability measure of interest $P$.
+However, it is often the case in practice that the data itself is not observed directly but rather through a measurement device with known limitations.
+Such noisy data is better known as censored data in statistics \cite{gijbels2010censored}.
+An observational model in which the noisy data

+is observed instead where the noise terms $n_i$ are independent and share a known distribution has been widely studied in the system control and identification literature.
+We will come back to this observational model and further generalizations in Section \ref{sec:noisy-data}.
+In the remainder of this section we first briefly discuss various results of interest in the noiseless observational model.